Gloria Sevilla: Career

-Sevilla was heralded as the "Queen of Visayan Movies" for her screen portrayal legacy in Visayan-made movies in the Philippines during the 1950s and 1960s.
+Sevilla was heralded as the "Queen of Cebuano Movies" for her screen portrayal legacy in Cebuano-made movies in the Philippines during the 1950s and 1960s.
 The Gawad Urian Awards honored her with a "Lifetime Achievement award" while The EDDYS honored her with an "Icon Award", both for her contributions to Philippine cinema.

 Sevilla received her first FAMAS Award Best Supporting Actress in the movie Madugong Paghihiganti (1962).
 She won the FAMAS Award Best Actress twice for the movies - Badlis Sa Kinabuhi (1969) and Gimingaw Ako (1973).
 Throughout her career, Sevilla had starred in several iconic films such as Dyesebel (1978), Guhit Ng Palad (1988), Matud Nila (1991), The Flor Contemplacion Story (1995), Kay Tagal Kang Hinintay (2002), Lapu-lapu (2002), Bida si Mister, Bida si Misis (2002), and El Presidente (2012).

 Sevilla also remained active in Philippine television.
 During the 1970s she top billed the comedy Ang Biyenan kong Mangkukulam with Pancho Magalona and Chicháy.
 She also produced and starred in the sitcom, Mommy Ko si Mayor with children, Mat, Dandin Lilibeth and Suzette with fellow Cebuana Flora Gasser.
 Sevilla also lent support in dramas Be Careful With My Heart.